 Farnham Poetry Competition

-The judges are Linda Daruvala for the over 16 years-old category and Coral Rumble for all three under 16 years-old categories.
+The judges are Linda Daruvala for the over 18 category and Coral Rumble for all three under 17 year-old categories.
+See their bio’s below.

 How to Enter

-Please include your name, contact details and age if entering the 16 and under categories.
+Farnham, GU9 7RN, to arrive by 5pm on Friday 20th February 2026.
+Please include your name, contact details and include your age if entering the 17 and under categories.

 The Judges